-Why people may be able to tell that you’re wearing invisible dental braces.
+Ways people may be able to tell that you’re wearing Invisalign®.

 b) The halo effect.

-When you have your Invisalign® aligners in, your teeth are essentially plastic-wrapped.
-And the thickness of this plastic, or any fit discrepancies between the aligner and your teeth, can create a “halo" affect.
+When you have your aligners in, your teeth are essentially plastic-wrapped.
+And the thickness of this plastic, or any minute spaces that exist between the aligner and your teeth, can create a “halo” effect.
+(See picture.)

 c) The edge of your aligners may show.

 If you have a relatively high lip or smile line (a “skin grin”), or if your aligners have a design where they just cover over most but not all of each tooth, other people may be able to see that you’re wearing them.

 Debris trapped in an Invisalign® aligner.

 d) Debris accumulation.

 You may find that smears of colored lip gloss and lipstick adhere to the surface of your aligners, thus betraying the fact that you’re wearing them.